-Options for care after miscarriage - Under 12 weeks
+Options for care after miscarriage (under 20 weeks)

-medicine called misoprostol is put in your vagina.
-You can do this in the privacy of your home.
-Sometimes more than 1 insertion is needed.
 You may feel cramping when the medicine starts to work.
 The intensity of cramping is different for everyone.
-For some it feels like menstrual period cramps.
-For others the cramps are stronger and painful.
+For some, it feels like menstrual period cramps.
+For others, the cramps are stronger and painful, like labour pain.
 If you have a lot of pain, contact your healthcare provider.

 Care after a medical or surgical procedure for miscarriage

 If you’ve been given a medicine to start your labour (induction) or had a D&C, you can expect some light bleeding or spotting for up to 4 weeks.
 After your miscarriage, keep using sanitary pads.
 Don’t use tampons or put anything in your vagina until your doctor says it’s safe to do so.